-Religion and Beliefs
+4. Religion and Beliefs

-At Horwich Parish our RE curriculum reflects the fact that the religious traditions of Great Britain are in the main Christian whilst taking account of the teaching and practices of the other principal religions represented in Great Britain.
+At Horwich Parish our RE curriculum reflects the fact that the religious traditions of Great Britain are changing and therefore we take account of the teaching and practices of the principal religions represented in Great Britain.
 (1996 Ch56 Section 375(3) Education Act 1996).

-Therefore, Christianity must predominate and should be taught in every Key Stage.
+As a Church School, Christianity must be taught in every Key Stage.
 Other principal religions are defined as Buddhism, Hinduism, Islam, Judaism and Sikhism.
-In addition to the children beliefs, viewpoints and ideas should be taken into account without embarrassment or ridicule.
+Opportunities to compare beliefs, practices and celebrations develop a deeper understanding and a sense of respect and tolerance.
+The children's' beliefs, viewpoints and ideas should be taken into account without embarrassment or ridicule.

-Experience and Opportunities
+5. Experience and Opportunities